Tyler-Fernandez/cs408-lab-11/README.md

 It then loads onto the table, where the user can delete items from the database.
 The button at the top loads all items from the database.

+## How To Run

+Clone the repository onto your local computer within an IDE of choosing, preferably VS Code.
+Download and use the Live Preview extension and open the preview using the button in the top right of the screen.

 ## Sources and Credits

 I used the following to complete this assignment: